 While these may be the most sought after effects of amphetamine, the drug also contains many side effects, such as:

-- Restlessness, agitation and anger
+- Agitation and sometimes anger

 - Reduced appetite